sem-con/Tutorials/2_Development/README.md

 ```

 This downloads the current base container and applies the provided changes to create derived Semantic Container.
 Start the container with `docker run -p 3000:3000 repo/sc-name` and start testing.

+## Examples

+Here are some links to examples for extending the base container:
+* [sc-seismic](https://github.com/sem-con/sc-seismic): annotates a open data source and makes it avaialable as Semantic Container
+* [sc-sparql](https://github.com/sem-con/sc-sparql): integrate another service and extend the Semantic Container with additional API endpoints
+* [sc-sentinel](https://github.com/sem-con/sc-sentinel): demonstrates asynchronous processing and process pipelines